truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AddManageVMDevicesSCALE.md

 6. Click **Save**.
 7. Restart the VM.

-Display devices have a 60 second inactivity timeout.
+Display devices have a 60-second inactivity timeout.
 If the VM display session appears unresponsive, try refreshing the browser tab.